-Feeling incredibly satisfied with ourselves we returned to the park, opting to skip the long line for the ferry and chose a 45 minute instead; a beautiful stroll along the boardwalk bordering the lower lakes.
-We chatted, stopped for photos, and constantly commented in amazement at the crystal clear blue water.
+Feeling incredibly satisfied with ourselves we returned to the park, opting to skip the long line for the ferry and chose a 45-minute walk along the K route instead; a beautiful stroll along the boardwalk bordering the lower lakes.
 We could see the fish swimming just as if we were snorkeling with them.
-After months of solo traveling, it was refreshing to share this experience with new friends.

-The path eventually took us away from the crystal clear blue lakes and up the side of the mountain.
-After a steep 15 minute breathtaking climb we reached a viewpoint for another stunning wall of waterfalls and the upper lakes.
+The path eventually took us away from the lakes and up the side of the mountain.
+After a steep 15 minute breathtaking (literally) climb we reached a viewpoint for another stunning wall of waterfalls and the upper lakes.
 I let the sound of rushing water wash over me as I promised myself I’d start doing more cardio.

 We climbed about 10 more minutes and BAM, you guessed it, another waterfall viewpoint.
-This park is out of this world!
+Plitvice Lakes National Park is out of this world!
 The trail then took us down the mountain – and into the crowds.
 For the majority of the day, we’d been lucky to explore the park relatively crowd-free – a perk of getting to the park before opening.
 But it was now about 12:00 pm and prime time for tour groups and day trippers.

 Hunger finally got the best of us so we settled in for a lake-front picnic.
 As we ate we watched tour group after tour group pass by.
 As much as we wanted to stay in that idyllic spot a little bit longer, and skip the crowds, we heard the rumble of thunder off in the distance.
 It was best to join the throng of people.